haimskira/django_with_login/README.md

 Django 3.2 or higher

 ### Credits
-This project was created by haim skira with mt best friend ChatGPT and is licensed under the MIT License
+This project was created by haim skira with my best friend ChatGPT and is licensed under the MIT License